chhiara/git-annex-tutorial/README.md

 ```

 ### adding remotes

-Then, in the UniServer repository it is useful to add the corresponding repository on your local machine as git remote.
-Let's call your local machine mydesktop.
+Then, in the UniServer repository, it is useful to add the corresponding repository on your local machine as a git remote.
+Let's call your local machine my-desktop.

 ```shell
 $ git remote add my-desktop user@<local-ip>:data-annex/